mx-moth/django-enumchoicefield/docs/setup.rst

 Setup
 =====

-``django-enumchoicefield`` is compatible with Django 1.8 and higher, Python 2.7, and Python 3.4 and higher.
+``django-enumchoicefield`` is compatible with Django 2.0 and higher, and Python 3.4 and higher.

 You can install ``django-enumchoicefield`` using pip: